 And for a market price of $105?

 As you can see, the higher the price of the preferred stock, the lower the yield.
-We utilized current yield, which shows the yield based on the current market price.
-No matter the situation, the investor will receive $5 annually in dividends.
-The more they have to pay for the preferred stock, the lower their overall rate of return (yield) is.
+We used current yield, which is based on the current market price.
+In all cases here, the investor still receives $5 per year in dividends.
+The more the investor pays for that same $5 of annual income, the lower the yield.

 Bonds are securities (investments), just like preferred stock.
-They have a par value, trade at discounts and premiums, and have a fixed payment rate.
-When an investor purchases a bond from an issuer, they are paid interest over the life of the bond.
-Essentially, the investor is lending their money to the issuer in return for interest payments.
+They have a par value, can trade at discounts and premiums, and have a fixed payment rate.
+When an investor buys a bond from an issuer, the investor receives interest over the life of the bond.
+In other words, the investor is lending money to the issuer in exchange for interest payments.

-Let’s walk through an example to fully understand how interest rate changes affect preferred stock market prices.
+Let’s walk through how interest rate changes affect preferred stock market prices.

 Assume the following: